erdemyigit/MET-CMSDAS2026/_episodes/04-AnomalousMET.md

 - "Events with anomalos mets can be rejected using the Noisy event filters."
 ---

-> ## After following the instructions in the setup:
+> ## After following the instructions in the setup, make sure you are using the SLC7 singularity shell:
 >
 > ~~~
+> cd $CMSSW_BASE/src/CMSDAS_MET
+> cmssw-el7
-> FIXME
+> cmsenv
 > ~~~
 > {: .language-bash}
->
-> This will open a jupyter notebook tree with various notebooks.
 {: .callout}

 ## What is anomalous MET?